What You Need To Know About California’s Unruh Act

 Who Can Be Sued Under the Unruh Act?

-The Unruh Act can be applied to any website that sells or promotes products or services in California, even if the business is not located in the state.
+The Unruh Act can be applied to almost any business that sells or promotes products or services in California, with limited exceptions.

 In 2020, a pair of California residents sued Fairfield Collectibles (a Georgia-based online retailer) in California’s state courts for not making its website fully accessible to people with visual impairments.